plaid-ai/muse/README.md

     cd muse
     ```
 2.  **Set up environment variables:**
-    *   You'll need API keys for the AI models used (Gemini, Claude, OpenAI).
+    *   You'll need API keys for the required AI models (Gemini, Claude, OpenAI).
 Create a `.env` file based on `.env.example` (to be added) and fill in your keys.
     ```bash
     cp .env.example .env
     # Edit .env with your API keys